kvthweatt/AutoFirewall/README.md

 # AutoFirewall
 Automatically firewall malicious IPs by adding a rule to your Windows Firewall to block the IP.
-- Must be ran as admin to block the IP.
+- Must be ran as admin to block the IP or whatever privilege is necessary on your machine to run **netsh**.

 Written in Python for Windows for server operators.